 Web 2.0 was the brave new world that unfolded as people could suddently utilize vast archives of files from around the world.
-Either by FTP or by means of modern day tools such as “Archie“.
-You may laugh, but it was really a major step forward to making files accessible to everyone.
+Either by examining lists, and lists-of-lists (and lists-of-lists-of-lists...) of FTP archives or by means of modern day tools such as "Archie", the very first search engine.
+You may laugh, but making files accessible to everyone without having to send them via email was really a major step forward.
 Fast forward to:

 Web 3.0.
-That arrived with the Gopher, it was a fairly short period.
-Some may say it was too short, and that everything that followed was noise.
-I’ll refrain from commenting on that now, but I could.
+That arrived with the Gopher and the first hypertext protocol.
+It was a fairly short period.
+Some may say that it was too short, and that everything that followed was noise.
+I'll refrain from commenting on that now, but I could.
 Really.

-You’re right.
-Now, those people that have coined the “Web 2.0” catchphrase don’t talk about “WorldWideWeb 2.0” do they?
+You're right, not absolutely but still relatively.
+Now, those people that have coined the "Web 2.0" catchphrase don't talk about "WorldWideWeb 2.0" do they?
 Rhetorical, I know.
-The thing is that while “WorldWideWeb“, or “WWW” is a specific thing, “the web” is more or less a synonym of “the Internet“.
-That is the general sense of the word, and that is the use I’m adopting here.
-I know it’s confusing, but then a Xerox used to be a brand of copier, and not just any old copier, and a Coke wasn’t always just any old soda…
+The thing is that while "WorldWideWeb", or "WWW" is a specific thing, "the web" is more or less a synonym of "the Internet".
+That is the general sense of the word, and that is the use I'm adopting here.
+I know it's confusing, but then a Xerox used to be a brand of copier, and not just any old copier, and a Coke wasn't always just any old soda...

 Publishing 2.0 occured when people started to send email in stead of paper.
 You may argue that "Publishing 1.0" actually happened as people went from stone to paper, and that "Publishing 2.0" arrived with Gutenbergs technique of printing.
 In that case, adjust the numbers in the following while reading.